StratifyLabs/cli/README.md

 # cli

 This is a command Line Tool Template Project.
+It includes Stratify Labs API libraries for basic tasks:

+- SysAPI
+- FsAPI
+- InetAPI
+- JsonAPI

 To build: